vgnenov/Python-Challenge/README.md

 -  A complete list of candidates who received votes
 -  The percentage of votes each candidate won
 -  The total number of votes each candidate won
--  The winner of the election based on popular vote.
+-  The winner of the election based on popular vote

 ### Process:
 Utilizing VS Code I was able to write a script in Python that fulfilled all of the above requirements.